adamgreig/ecpdap/README.md

 ## JTAG Scan Chains

-ECP5 FPGAs can be programmed on arbitrary JTAG scan chains; you may need to specify `--ir-lengths` and possibly specify a higher `--scan-chain-length` depending on the other devices on your scan chain.
+ECP5 FPGAs can be programmed on arbitrary length JTAG scan chains; you may need to specify `--ir-lengths` and possibly specify a higher `--scan-chain-length` depending on the other devices on your scan chain.

-However, the attached SPI flashes require that the ECP5 is the only device on the scan chain (in other words, the probe TDI and TDO connect directly to the ECP5 pins).
+However, accessing the attached SPI flashes require that the ECP5 is the only device on the scan chain (in other words, the probe TDI and TDO connect directly to the ECP5 pins).

 ## Pre-built Binaries